Configuring Onion Services for Tor

 - You actually set it up correctly.

-First, you need to set up a web server locally.
+First, you need to set up a web server locally, for example nginx or lighttpd (apache is not the best option for anomymity, see Step Three below).
 Setting up a web server can be complex.
 We're not going to cover how to set up a web server here.
 If you get stuck or want to do more, find a friend who can help you.
 We recommend you install a new separate web server for your onion service, since even if you already have one installed, you may be using it (or want to use it later) for a normal website.

 You need to configure your web server so it doesn't give away any information about you, your computer, or your location.
 Be sure to bind the web server only to localhost (if people could get to it directly, they could confirm that your computer is the one offering the onion service).
 Be sure that its error messages don't list your hostname or other hints.
 Consider putting the web server in a sandbox or VM to limit the damage from code vulnerabilities.